AnthonyCalandra/modern-cpp-features/CPP11.md

                     // call square2(int)
                     // mov DWORD PTR [rbp-8], eax
 ```
+In the previous snippet, notice that the computation when calling `square` is carried out at compile-time, and then the result is embedded in the code generation, while `square2` is called at run-time.

-`constexpr` values are those that the compiler can evaluate at compile-time:
+`constexpr` values are those that the compiler can evaluate, but are not guaranteed to, at compile-time:
 ```c++
 const int x = 123;
 constexpr const int& y = x; // error -- constexpr variable `y` must be initialized by a constant expression